AashaiAvadhani1/FLP-Inventory/README.md

 To restart an already-running server, you should run:

 	$ docker-compose restart

+To access the docker container directly (useful for seeing paths and if files are being added to the docker container through .dockerignore):

+	$ docker-compose exec /bin/bash

 To check on the state of the server via its logs, you can run: